-My happiness was short lived because Sam somehow convinced the Florida court that he would take care of paying back the money, so they set him free.
+My happiness was short lived because Sam somehow convinced Florida that he would take care of paying back the money, so they set him free.
 He found out where we were staying from the social worker and came out to LA.
 He called and we talked for a long time and he seemed to be better and willing to work with me in sharing custody of our daughter.
 Without really considering what I should do, I made the mistake of meeting with him to discuss what he said would be how we would jointly share custody.
-Going against the Captain's advice, I went to meet him.

 Of course, he had lied again, and he threatened me with a fake gun that I thought was real.
 He had hidden it under the car seat.
 He wanted me to give him another chance and said that he would not hurt me if we got back together.
 I agreed only because I didn't trust him and had no idea what he would do if I refused.
 I had not been away from him long enough to get strong enough to say no to him.
-Besides that, our daughter may have to witness another incident if I refused.

 It made me sick trying to think of a way to tell the Captain that I was leaving him to go back to my abuser.
 When I tried to explain, he didn't like it but said he understood.
 He asked me to promise that I would call him if he tried to hurt me.
-I assured him that I would and that I would find a way to get away from him with my daughter.
+I assured him that I would and that I would find a way to get away from him.